Back to Blog

 Can I Just Grab Any Public Data with the API?

-Most endpoints require a user to explicitly grant your application access to their data through the standard OAuth 2.0 flow.
-If you're looking for broad public data, like trending videos or hashtag feeds for users who haven't logged in, this isn't the API for that.
-The Research API is better suited for those needs, but it comes with its own strict access requirements.
+No. The TikTok Developer API isn't a tool for scraping public data at scale.
+Most endpoints require a user to explicitly grant your app access through OAuth 2.0.
+If you need broad public data like trending videos for users who haven't logged in, the Research API is better suited for that, though it has its own strict access requirements.

 Does It Cost Money to Use the TikTok API?

-What are the Main API Limitations I Should Know About?
+What Are the Main API Limitations?

-Juggling multiple API integrations is a massive headache, especially with constant updates and maintenance.
+Juggling multiple API integrations is a headache, especially with constant updates and maintenance.
 Late offers a unified social media API that connects you to TikTok and nine other major platforms through a single, reliable endpoint.
-This approach saves you months of development time by eliminating the need to build and maintain each connection yourself.
+This saves you months of development time by eliminating the need to build and maintain each connection yourself.
 Find out more at https://getlate.dev.

 Built for developers.
 Loved by agencies.
 Trusted by 6,325 users.